Semester for Change

 Who’s the program for?

-There isn’t one type of S4C participant, however, the program tends to attract curious young people aged 18-24 who have felt Covid has knocked them off course or they haven’t necessarily found the traditional approach to education a good fit.
+There isn’t one type of S4C participant, however, the program tends to attract curious young people aged 18-24 who have felt the start of college knocked them off course or they haven’t necessarily found the traditional approach to education a good fit.
 Many enjoy learning independently or prefer to be in charge of their educational experience.
 Others want to gain greater self-awareness and skills in how to best “do” college.
 And others want to test an interest to a deeper degree than they have in the past.
 Some S4C participants have struggled with attentional, learning, or mental-health issues that can accompany the sort of abilities that are not always rewarded in school: creativity, hands on and experiental learning, and self-direction.
 Most sense they have a unique way of being in the world, but haven’t yet harnessed their potential.

 Follow Your Interests